andimoto/keebcu/README.md

 - glue the two case parts together carefully.
 Place them on a flat surface and put some books on each side, then put some glue into the rills.
 - wait until it is dry and put some more glue on it if needed.
 - after some drying time you can put in the switches (it is possible that this will bend the keyboard)
+  - maybe you need to add more glue when keyboard is bended
+  - switches which will have stabilizers should be set with the champfer downwards.
+Champfer is where LED placement is on the switch.
+Then the stabilizers have space inside the keycaps.
-- solder switches and diodes together (electronics will be documented later, for now you need to do your own schematic)
+- solder switches and diodes together (see directory wiring_sheets)
   - you can checkout qmk guide for handwiring -> https://beta.docs.qmk.fm/using-qmk/guides/keyboard-building/hand_wire
 - solder the controller onto the keyboard matrix and place the pcb inside the pcb holder of the lid.
 - build, flash and test your firmware (you can use this for testing https://keyboardchecker.com/)
 - screw all parts together and place the risers if you need them (I recommend gluing the risers on the lids and then assembly them to the case)
+- if you use Costar Stabilizers, place the stabilizers downwards.
 - have fun with your keyboard ;)